Be Like the Sons of Issachar Who Understood the Times

 What is it with this question?
 How and why did it become a “proverb”?
 What is the back story?

 Twice Saul prophesied with the prophets.
 These incidents were considered so remarkable that the Israelites were abuzz about it.
-The attention they receive, however, was probably not a compliment. the people found it remarkable because Saul was an unlikely prophet.
-He also was an unlikely king.
-In fact, he was pretty much a failure as king.
+The attention those incidents received, however, was probably not a compliment.
+They were remarkable because Saul was an unlikely prophet.

+Saul wasn’t a very good king, either.
 Saul, of course, was the first king of Israel, but he wasn’t known for his leadership or his spirituality.
-He was just the kind of person God often chooses – an unlikely candidate – but Saul didn’t rise to the challenge.
+He was tall and handsome, but that’s where his talents ended.

-Saul was just looking for some lost donkeys, so the turn of events was wholly unexpected by him, and it seems he was likely a bit unsettled by it.
-Saul wasn’t ready to be a king.
+It seems Saul was a bit unsettled by Samuel’s news to him, and Saul wasn’t ready to be a king.
 Even after Samuel predicts three signs meant to convince Saul of the authenticity of the kingly anointing, Saul seems less than willing to embrace God’s anointing.

 Two of the signs Samuel gave him come true, but Saul doesn’t grasp what he is supposed to do.
 The third sign comes true when Saul encounters some prophets, and this encounter gives rise to the proverbial question: “[T]he Spirit of God rushed upon him, and he prophesied among them”.
 (1 Samuel 10:11)